SamuelBrudner/flyrigloader/README.md

 # flyrigloader

-A Python package for managing and controlling fly rigs for neuroscience experiments.
+A Python package for managing reading data from the opto rig.

 ## Project Structure